Intl Plum Blossom Festival Held In East China - UrduPoint

 Int'l Plum Blossom Festival Held In East China

-NANJING, (UrduPoint / Pakistan Point News - 14th Feb, 2023 ) :An international plum blossom festival was launched on Tuesday in the city of Nanjing in east China's Jiangsu Province, according to the local culture and tourism bureau.
+BEIJING, (UrduPoint / Pakistan Point News - 16th Feb, 2023 ) :An international plum blossom festival was launched on Monday in the city of Nanjing in east China's Jiangsu Province, according to the local culture and tourism bureau.

 The event, which will run until March 12, has its main venue on Plum Blossom Mountain in the eastern suburbs of Nanjing, where themed exhibitions and cultural product sales have also been organized.